Dyckia marnier-lapostollei L.B.Sm.

 Dyckia marnier-lapostollei var. marnier-lapostollei

-Dyckia marnier-lapostollei is a very slow growing plant with mostly solitary stemless rosettes up to 10 inches (25 cm) wide with up to 10, but usually fewer, triangular-shaped, up to 8 inches (20 cm) long, gray-green leaves that are covered in silvery white scale-like hairs, so that the plant looks almost completely white.
-These leaves twist and curl as they recurve downward and have large claw-like recurved spines along the margins.
+Dyckia marnier-lapostollei is a slow-growing plant with mostly solitary, stemless rosettes, up to 10 inches (25 cm) in diameter.
+The leaves are up to 8 inches (20 cm) long, gray-green and covered in silvery-white, scale-like hairs, so that the plant looks almost completely white.
+These leaves twist and curl as they recurve downward and have large, claw-like, recurved spines along the margins.
 Mature plants can send up a spike up to 3 feet (90 cm) tall in summer with orange-yellow tubular flowers scattered near the tip.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Dyckias are not technically succulents, as they do not store water in their leaves like true succulents.
 They are xerographic and survive long periods without water by going dormant.
 Their rosette of thick, succulent leaves will eventually wilt, but recovery is rapid when watering is resumed.